|Lease||PPL 328 (APDL 14)|

 |Status||Reserves proven, development plan completed and production licence pending final approval|

-The Pasca A gas condensate field is a carbonate pinnacle reef that was discovered some 50 years ago but has lain dormant with no further technical follow-on work for nearly three decades as previously it appeared any development solution for the gas field would not be straightforward or commercially attractive.
-However improvements in drilling efficiency, production technology and development engineering have transformed the technical and commercial viability of the Pasca A gas condensate discovery and Twinza has proposed a development concept for the field to the government.
+The Pasca A gas condensate field is a carbonate pinnacle reef that was discovered some 50 years ago but then lay dormant with no further technical follow-on work for nearly three decades.
+Twinza acquired the field in 2011 and drilled a new exploration well in 2018.
+Improvements in drilling efficiency, production technology and development engineering have transformed the technical and commercial viability of the Pasca A gas condensate discovery.
+These findings and Twinza's proposed development concept have been presented to the government.